grub-basket/crux/README.md

 Crux began as a fork of [Snacktory](http://github.com/karussell/snacktory) with the goal of making it more performant on Android devices, but it has quickly gained several new features that are not available in Snacktory.

-Snacktory (and thus Crux) borrow ideas and test cases from [Goose](https://github.com/GravityLabs/goose) and [JReadability](https://github.com/ifesdjeen/jReadability).
+Snacktory (and therefore Crux) borrow ideas and test cases from [Goose](https://github.com/GravityLabs/goose) and [JReadability](https://github.com/ifesdjeen/jReadability).

 # License